damarges/csgo-dedicated/README.md

 0,2 (wingman game)

-Complete list can be found here: https://developer.valvesoftware.com/wiki/CSGO_Game_Mode_Commands
+Complete list of possible game modes can be found here:

+https://developer.valvesoftware.com/wiki/CSGO_Game_Mode_Commands

 If you want to have the server to listen on another port, change `-e PORT=27015` and `-p 27015:27015 -p 27015:27015/udp` accordingly.